ContentMine/workshop-resources/software-tutorials/ami/ami-tutorial.md

 </compoundRegex>
 ```

-If we want to search for any mention of what dinosaurs ate and some context, we can construct a regex.xml like that (use any texteditor for that):
+If we want to search for any mention of what dinosaurs ate and some textual context, we can construct a regex.xml like that (use any texteditor for that):

 ```xml
 <compoundRegex title="dinosaurfood">